booyaa/opentelemetry-playground/experiments/02-hello-logs/README.md

 In this experiment we try to ingest logs two different ways through a webhook and through a file receiver.

-:warning: We're about to start using the contrib version of the collector.
-If you're familar with long term support Linux distros you can think of the "core" collector in a similar manner.
+> :warning: We're about to start using the contrib version of the collector.
+If you're familar with Long Term Support (LTS) Linux distros you can think of the "core" collector in a similar manner.
 For the newer and experimental features will land in the "contrib" collector.

 ## Sending logs over HTTP